 Capellan says that playing football with the boys is just like playing any other regular sport, although with boys only seems scary because boys tend to play rougher and more physically.

-“I’ve played with boys before,” said Capellan.
-“It is kind of scary because people are running at each other, and sometimes I am scared to get hit, but I have more fun than anything,” she said.
+“People are running at each other, and sometimes I am scared to get hit, but I have more fun than anything,” she said.

 She is one of two kickers on the team; she considers her performance is relevantly good in comparison to the other boys on the team.

-“I feel like everyone just goes out there and does what they need too to help the team,” she said.
+“I feel like everyone just goes out there and does what they need to help the team,” she said.

 “Straight from one practice for one sport to another practice for a different sport, then home, eat, shower, go to sleep, or do homework,” said Capellan.
 “All I do is work, sleep, eat, workout, practice, and go to school.”